animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-It is often convenient for application developers as they are developing their Spring Boot and {sdg-name} applications to startup up a small cluster of two or three {data-store-name} servers.
+It is often convenient for application developers as they are developing their Spring Boot and Spring Data for GemFire applications to startup up a small cluster of two or three GemFire servers.
 Rather than starting a separate Locator process, you can annotate your Spring Boot `@CacheServerApplication` class with `@EnableLocator`, as follows: